Everest Base Camp Trek in July

 What to Know About Lukla Flights for Everest Trek in July

-To give you a clearer picture, the table below is based on our analysis of official flight operations data from the Lukla Tower for July 2025.
-This shows the typical rate of Lukla Flight Delays during the monsoon.
-This can help you understand what to expect and plan your trip with the right amount of flexibility.
+To give you a clear reference point, the table below is based on our review of flight operations data from the Lukla Tower for July 2025.
+It shows how many days flights operated that month.

 Lukla Flight Operations: July 2025

-Disclaimer: This information reflects conditions in July 2025 and is for reference only.
-Weather in the Himalayas can change greatly from one year to the next, and flight schedules will vary with it.
-If you are planning a trek for July 2026 or later, allow extra days in your itinerary in case of delays.
-Always confirm the latest flight information with your airline or us before you travel.
+Disclaimer: This reflects conditions in July 2025 and is for reference only.
+Weather in the Himalayas varies year to year, and flight operations change with it.
+If you are planning for July 2026 or later, build buffer days and confirm current flight updates closer to your travel dates.

 Tips for doing Everest Base Camp Trek in July